dnotes/vite-plugin-gray-matter/README.md

 {
   data:[key:string]:any // The parsed Yaml Front Matter from README.md
   content:string        // The Markdown-formatted text from README.md
-  excerpt?:string       // The "excerpt" Markdown from README.md (requires configuration)
+  html?:string          // The html returned by the render function, if provided excerpt?:string       // The "excerpt" Markdown from README.md (requires configuration) excerptHtml?:string   // The html for the excerpt, if a render function was provided }
-}
 ```